 I experimented and settled into a completely new medium (acrylics), I knitted, I embroidered, I travelled to 8 different countries around the world (thanks Octavio)… It was more than good.

 We are back home in San Francisco, Panama City, since 2018, permanently, and I am arting and teaching... in that order.

-Would you be interested in a portrait or an art class?
+Would you be interested in a piece or an art class?
 Let’s get started.

 Use any of the buttons below to contact me, or WhatsApp me (preferable).